audioxide/data/data/posts/20180328-reviews-jack-white-boarding-house-reach.md

 author: Fred

 review: >-
   Conventional wisdom says that Jack White has lost his rag and his music is mad, a view which can muddy the reception of his work.
-Now as it happens, *Boarding House Reach *is a bit mad and White may well have lost his rag, but this needn’t be a black mark against the record.
+Now as it happens, *Boarding House Reach* is a bit mad and White may well have lost his rag, but this needn’t be a black mark against the record.
 Those looking for the red, white, and black muscle of The White Stripes should probably just listen to The White Stripes.
 Jack White’s output here is blue: chillier, more demanding… stranger.
-It isn’t necessarily as accomplished, but there’s plenty to be gained by approaching *Boarding House Reach *on its own terms.
+It isn’t necessarily as accomplished, but there’s plenty to be gained by approaching *Boarding House Reach* on its own terms.

   Be prepared for sermons, bongos, machine whirs, and rap, amongst other things.
 Also rest assured there’s enough rock to slake your thirst for that White Stripes reunion that’s not going to happen.
 The eclectic contents reach you through appropriately lopsided production.
-The record sounds clean and technical, with the placement of instruments in the mix often feeling unnatural and shifting focus elsewhere.
+The record sounds clean and technical, with the placement of instruments in the mix often feeling unnatural, shifting focus elsewhere.

    “Corporation” is as groovy as all hell, but it’s also tight and restrained, which makes the grooviness of the track a structural achievement rather than an aesthetic one.
 I like that.
 Even when White’s screaming at you to ‘shut up and learn’ in “Everything You’ve Ever Known”, much of the satisfaction comes from being able to hear how the moment has been put together rather than how it’s being experienced.
 This is true throughout.
 There is a pleasure in hearing weird, seemingly incompatible sounds assembled into something functional.

-  [As White himself has admitted](<http://www.nme.com/news/music/jack-white-talks-bizarre-new-solo-album-2018-2157231>), it’s a bizarre album, but he has a handle on it.
+  [As White himself has admitted](http://www.nme.com/news/music/jack-white-talks-bizarre-new-solo-album-2018-2157231), it’s a bizarre album, but he has a handle on it.
 The abandonment of vintage rock is a choice, and one I agree with.
-Much as I enjoy the familiar, funky offerings of “Over and Over and Over”, an album of it would bore me to death. *Boarding House Reach *does anything but.
+Much as I enjoy the familiar, funky offerings of “Over and Over and Over”, an album of it would bore me to death. *Boarding House Reach* does anything but.
 The experimentation has its hiccups, but the successes make them wholly worthwhile.
 I don’t think it’s far off being brilliant.

 tracks:
   - Corporation